Out of Time (album): Memory Side

-"Belong"

 "Belong" draws structural and stylistic influence from the earlier R.E.M. recording "Voice of Harold", a reinterpretation of "7 Chinese Bros" featuring Stipe reading gospel liner notes in place of the original lyrics.
 While "Voice of Harold" was conceived as a humorous outtake, "Belong" employs a similar spoken-word vocal approach in a more serious context.
 Stipe's vocals in the song were not recorded in a professional studio but rather on a Walkman in a garage.
 Unsatisfied with the clarity of the initial studio recordings, he opted for a more ambient approach.
 "It was too clear, it was too studio", he said during a Rockline interview.
 Borrowing producer Litt's Walkman, Stipe recorded his vocal part in the garage of a rental home.
 He described the acoustics of the three-car garage, where he noted the presence of a large tank of unidentified gas, as providing the ideal reverberation for the track.
 The song's arrangement prominently features background vocals by Mills and Berry.

 Lyrically, the song centers on a woman and her child.
 In one line, she opens a window, prompting interpretations that led Stipe to clarify its meaning.
 "I think it's significant to state that it's not a song about defenestration," he told Harold DeMuir in Pulse!.
 He explained that the woman experiences a moment of realization triggered by a distant event, leading her to open the window for air.
 He acknowledged that the original draft may have implied a more violent act but stated that he revised certain lines to eliminate that reading.
 The lyrics refer to "creatures" that have "jumped the barricades and have headed for the sea", a phrase that Stipe linked to broader, though undefined, external threats.
 He once referred to the song as "probably the most political song on the record", although he did not elaborate further.
 Prior to performing the song live, Stipe described it as "another song about war, but another type of war.
 A more intimate type."
 While the meaning of "Belong" remains open to interpretation, Stipe has referred to the song as "very uplifting".
 Nonetheless, he has not publicly explained what specifically leads him to that conclusion.